Al-Hajjaj ibn Yusuf: Relations with the caliphs

 Al-Hajjaj was, in the words of A. Dietrich, "the most loyal servant that a dynasty could wish for", and his loyalty was reciprocated by Abd al-Malik with his full trust.
 The relationship was further strengthened through family ties: al-Hajjaj's daughter wed Masrur, a son of al-Walid, while the daughter of his brother Muhammad was wed to the future caliph Yazid II; the latter named his first-born son after al-Hajjaj, who in turn named three of his sons after members of the dynasty.
 Abd al-Malik also named one of his sons al-Hajjaj.
 This close relationship is further evidenced by the many surviving letters exchanged between al-Hajjaj and Abd al-Malik.
-Al-Hajjaj's relationship with the latter was much different than with al-Walid, with whom the correspondence was restricted to their official functions.
-On the other hand, while Abd al-Malik was able to restrain his over-zealous governor whenever he was "extortionate in the raising of taxes, was too liberal with public resources, or was shedding more blood than was necessary", al-Walid considered himself in al-Hajjaj's debt because he had championed the succession of al-Walid against Abd al-Malik's brother and the viceroy of Egypt Abd al-Aziz ibn Marwan, and the new Caliph allowed his powerful governor free rein and relied heavily on his counsel even in the appointment and dismissal of officials.
-If his meddling in the succession had secured him the favour of al-Walid, it had also caused the declared enmity of al-Walid's brother Sulayman.
-Sulayman furthermore had championed the cause of Yazid ibn al-Muhallab, whom al-Hajjaj had imprisoned.
+Al-Hajjaj's relationship with the latter was much different than with al-Walid, with whom correspondence was restricted to official functions.
+On the other hand, while Abd al-Malik restrained his over-zealous governor whenever he was "extortionate in the raising of taxes, was too liberal with public resources, or was shedding more blood than was necessary", al-Walid considered himself in al-Hajjaj's debt because he had championed the succession of al-Walid against Abd al-Malik's brother and the viceroy of Egypt Abd al-Aziz ibn Marwan.
+Al-Walid allowed his al-Hajjaj free rein and relied heavily on his counsel even in the appointment and dismissal of officials.
+Though his meddling in the succession secured him the favour of al-Walid, it also caused the declared enmity of al-Walid's brother Sulayman.
+Sulayman furthermore championed the cause of Yazid ibn al-Muhallab, whom al-Hajjaj had imprisoned.
 The possibility of Sulayman's accession so frightened al-Hajjaj that he wished not to outlive al-Walid.